wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/excel-automation/includes/2-excel-actions.md

 ![get selected cell range excel action properties](..\media\get-selected-cell-range-excel-action-properties.png)

 To change the selected cells, use the **Select Cells in Excel Worksheet** Action.
-Set **Select** to **Range of Cells** to select cells by specifying the top left and bottom right corner cells of the selection.
+Set **Select** to **Range of Cells** to select cells by specifying the top left and bottom-right corner cells of the selection.

 ![select cells in excel action properties](..\media\select-cells-in-excel-action-properties.png)